mbnarayn/EasyAdmin/README.md

 Use this command very carefully.
 The /MIR switch will delete any existing files or folders in the destination directory if it does not exist at source.
 It will never delete from source.
 The command is a one way mirror from source to destination.

+***
-**Exporting Contents of a Primary Mailbox or Archive to a PST File**
+## Exporting Contents of a Primary Mailbox or Archive to a PST File

+**Exports the user's Primary Mailbox to a PST File**

 `New-MailboxExportRequest -Mailbox JoeBloggs -FilePath "\\SERVER01\PSTFileShare\JoeBloggs_PrimaryMailbox.pst"`

-This example exports the user's primary mailbox to a .pst file on the network shared folder PSTFileShare on SERVER01.
+**Exports the user's Archive Mailbox to a PST File**

 `New-MailboxExportRequest -Mailbox JoeBloggs -FilePath "\\SERVER01\PSTFileShare\JoeBloggs_Archive.pst" -IsArchive`

-This example exports the user's archive to a .pst file on the network shared folder PSTFileShare on SERVER01.

-Both the above cmdlets requires the admin to be assigned the Mailbox Import Export role, and by default, the role isn't assigned to any role groups.
+These cmdlets require the admin to be assigned the Mailbox Import Export role, and by default, the role isn't assigned to any role groups.
 Also note that the -FilePath value only accepts UNC paths.

+**Export Contents While Ignoring Corrupted or Missing Items**

+`New-MailboxExportRequest -Mailbox JoeBloggs -BadItemLimit Unlimited -FilePath "\\SERVER01\PSTFileShare\JoeBloggs_PrimaryMailbox.pst"`

+**View Export Progress/Status**

+`Get-MailboxExportRequest | Get-MailboxExportRequestStatistics`

+**View Details of a Failed Export Request**

+`Get-MailboxExportRequest -Status Failed | Get-MailboxExportRequestStatistics -IncludeReport | Format-List > C:\Temp\log.txt`

+**Clear Completed Export Requests**

+`Get-MailboxExportRequest -Status Completed | Remove-MailboxExportRequest`

+**Clear Failed Export Requests**

+`Get-MailboxExportRequest -Status Failed | Remove-MailboxExportRequest`

 ***
 ## Setting Up Exchange Email Forwarding to External Email Address Without Creating a Mail Contact